Welcome to the CROSSING Summer School on Sustainable Security & Privacy organized by TU Darmstadt, Germany, on September 9-13, 2019.

 First, we assess the threat surface by characterizing the potential computational power that a vulnerability gives.
 In a multi-step process we follow the flow of information an synthesize potential attacker payloads to learn how exposed certain code sequences are.
 Second, by providing a custom-tailored emulation environment we create mock Trojan devices that allow fuzzing the peripheral/driver interface.
 In these projects we develop new techniques to test different kinds of hard to reach code and exposed large amounts of vulnerabilities.

-On Privacy and Security of AI Systems • Abstract »
+Security for Emerging Paradigms & Private AI Systems • Abstract »

 SCA strikes back: attacking neural networks via physical leakage… and the other way around • Abstract »